Denloob/rubber-snaky/README.md

 ## Install
 Drag and drop the files (all python scripts and the `lib/` directory) to the mounted drive from CircuitPython.
 > [!NOTE]
-> The snaky will immediately start running after the installation.
+> The snaky will immediately start running after the installation. <br>
+> See [Preventing script execution](#preventing-script-execution) for more details.

 ## Changing the HID script
 Open [command.py](command.py) and change the contents of the `run()` function.